simsam8/idd-solafune/report/report.md

 The decoder is composed entirely of Multi-Layer Perceptrons (MLPs), which aggregate multi-scale features from the encoder.
-This design keeps the decoder computationally lightweight while maintaining strong segmentation performance.
+This design keeps the decoder lightweight while maintaining strong segmentation performance.

 #### Implementation